servetsatiroglu/Sparse-Matrix-Linked-List-Representation/README.md

 # Sparse-Matrix-Linked-List-Representation
 Sparse Matrix Linked List Representation

-Sparse Matrix is included most of elements zero.

-if we need to only non-zero elements, we can use sparse matrix
+if Matrix is included most of elements zero and we need to only non-zero elements, we can use sparse matrix

 For example we use this matrix in code.